 \sansmath

 The MnSymbol package provides math support for the Adobe MinionPro fonts, but may also work with other fonts.
-The MnSymbol package is not part of TeX Live, but can be found on CTAN at http://www.ctan.org/info?id=mnsymbol.
+The MnSymbol package is part of TeX Live.
+It can be found on CTAN at http://www.ctan.org/info?id=mnsymbol.

 \usepackage{MnSymbol}